 Kids who receive weekend food are healthier and come to school ready to learn.
-Launching in 2011, Healthy Packs has received wide support from our community and now feeds 400 children in seven Scottsdale primary schools each weekend during the school year.
+Launching in 2011, Healthy Packs has received wide support from our community and now feeds 420 children in eight Scottsdale primary schools each weekend during the school year.

 Yes, we have hungry children in Scottsdale